WrestleMania 32: Preliminary matches

-The actual pay-per-view opened with the ladder match for the Intercontinental Championship, with Stardust, Zack Ryder, Kevin Owens, Sami Zayn, Sin Cara, The Miz, and Dolph Ziggler as the participants.
+The actual pay-per-view opened with the Ladder match for the WWE Intercontinental Championship, with Stardust, Zack Ryder, Kevin Owens, Sami Zayn, Sin Cara, The Miz, and Dolph Ziggler as the participants.
 Stardust used a black ladder with yellow polka dots to tribute his late father Dusty Rhodes, but that ladder was disposed of by Owens.
 Mid-match, Ziggler executed a series of superkicks, while Ryder performed an elbow drop off a ladder onto The Miz.
 In the climax, Owens powerbombed Ziggler off a ladder, then caused Sin Cara to fall off a ladder onto Stardust, who was lying on a ladder bridged between the ring apron and barricade.
 Owen's rival Zayn took out Owens with a half and half suplex onto a ladder and was in turn incapacitated by The Miz.
 Premature celebrations by The Miz allowed Ryder to shove him off a ladder and retrieve the belt to win the match.
 Post-match, Ryder's father joined Ryder in the ring for a celebration.

 Next, Chris Jericho took on AJ Styles.
 After an evenly contested match (which saw Styles kick out of Jericho's Codebreaker, and Jericho kick out of Styles's Styles Clash), Jericho hid behind the referee and countered Styles's Phenomenal Forearm into a mid-air Codebreaker to win the match.

-After that, WWE Tag Team Champions The New Day (Big E, Kofi Kingston, and Xavier Woods), who entered by coming out of a huge "Booty-O's" cereal box (while wearing Dragon Ball Z-inspired attire, with Woods's outfit modeled after Vegeta), then wrestled The League of Nations (Sheamus, Alberto Del Rio, and Rusev) in a six-man tag team match, with League teammate King Barrett at ringside.
+After that, The New Day (Big E, Kofi Kingston, and Xavier Woods), who entered by coming out of a huge "Booty-O's" cereal box (while wearing Dragon Ball Z-inspired attire, with Woods's outfit modeled after Vegeta), then wrestled The League of Nations (Sheamus, Alberto Del Rio, and Rusev) in a six-man tag team match, with League teammate King Barrett at ringside.
 The League of Nations won the match following a Bull Hammer by Barrett to Woods when the referee was distracted and a Brogue Kick by Sheamus on Woods.
 After the match, Barrett bragged that no three men could beat the League of Nations.
-WWE Hall of Famers Shawn Michaels, Mick Foley, and "Stone Cold" Steve Austin, then came down and cleared the ring of The League of Nations.
+WWE Hall of Famers Shawn Michaels, Mick Foley, and Stone Cold Steve Austin, then came down and cleared the ring of The League of Nations.
 Austin then performed a Stunner on Woods, who had tried to persuade the Hall of Famers to dance with him.